 Here’s how to spend less time and money getting to your Thanksgiving destination and more time enjoying your time off.

-Sure, the week of Thanksgiving is one of the busiest travel periods of the year, with more than 28 million people expected to fly between November 17 and 28, up 3 percent from last year.
+Sure, the week of Thanksgiving is one of the most hectic travel periods of the year, with tens of millions of people expected to fly between November 16 and 27.
 But that doesn’t mean Turkey Day has to break the bank.
-Here, our best-ever tips.
+Here, our best-ever money-saving tips.

 Sure, it’s late to buy Thanksgiving airline tickets, but look for last-minute deals with our friends at Skyscanner.com and be flexible with your dates and airports.
 Coast-to-coast flights for under $500 are still out there.

-If that $30 last-minute flight to Grandma’s house seems too good to be true, I promise it isn’t true: It is a rock-bottom basic fare and you will be charged extra for everything from choice of seat (really) to checked bags (of course) and maybe even for your carry-on bag.
-It doesn’t mean don’t book a super-low-cost flight, just read the terms and conditions and know what you’re getting into before you hit “purchase.”
+If that $30 last-minute flight to Grandma’s house seems too good to be true, I promise it probably isn’t true: It is a rock-bottom basic fare and you will be charged extra for everything from choice of seat (really) to checked bags (of course) and maybe even for your carry-on bag.
+It doesn’t mean you shouldn't book a super-low-cost flight, it just means you must read the terms and conditions and know what you’re getting into before you hit “purchase.”

 Glamorous?
 Nope.
 Tried and true?
 Yup.
 You’ll hit less traffic if you hit the road after dark, let the kids sleep, and catch a nap before your turkey dinner.